-10. The Role of the Coordinator
+11. The Role of the Coordinator

-- 10.1 Whilst the Governing Body and the Headteacher take overall responsibility for making sure that the School's SEND policy and practice meet statutory requirements, all staff will be involved in its planning.
-The SEND Coordinator (SENDCo) is responsible for the day-to-day operation of the School's SEND policy and ensuring that it is in line with the 2014 Code of Practice and the Disability Act (2001).
-The SENDCo will: - Liaise closely with the class teachers, teaching assistants, parents and any outside agencies/professionals to provide suitable provision for each child - Maintain and update a SEND list (Register) - Maintain and store copies of all appropriate records in the SEND room - Ensure that copies of EP reports or reports from other professionals are passed on to the Headteacher and class teacher - Ensure pupil progress is reviewed, reviews are in place and the appropriate personnel are contacted to attend. - Work with the class teacher and the pupil to create individual Provision Maps with agreement over set targets. - Attend termly Pupil Review Week and ensure the appropriate follow up action is taken. - Administer relevant tests in line with the School's Assessment and Record Keeping Policy - Along with Director of Studies, administer screening tests or other specialist assessments, when required, and report back to class teacher - Audit resources and provide appropriate extra materials /equipment to support the child in the classroom - Keep up to date with developments in the area of SEND and disseminate information to staff, the Senior Leadership Team and the Governing Body - Ensure staff have access to SEND training where necessary - Revise and update this policy yearly.
+- 11.1 Whilst the Governing Body and the Headteacher take overall responsibility for making sure that the School's SEND policy and practice meet statutory requirements, all staff will be involved in its planning.
+The SEND Coordinator (SENDCo) is responsible for the day-to-day operation of the School's SEND policy and ensuring that it is in line with the 2015 SEND Code of Practice and the Disability Act (2010).
+The SENDCo will: - Liaise closely with the class teachers, teaching assistants, parents and any outside agencies/professionals to provide suitable provision for each pupil. - Maintain and update a SEND list (Register) - Maintain and store copies of all appropriate records in the SEND room - Ensure that copies of EP reports or reports from other professionals are passed on to the Headteacher and class teacher - Ensure pupil progress is reviewed; reviews are in place and the appropriate personnel are contacted to attend. - Work with the class teacher and the pupil to create individual Provision Maps with agreement over set targets. - Attend termly Pupil Review Week and ensure the appropriate follow up action is taken. - Administer relevant tests in line with the School's Assessment and Record Keeping Policy - Along with Director of Studies, administer screening tests or other specialist assessments, when required, and report back to class teacher - Audit resources and provide appropriate extra materials /equipment to support the child in the classroom

-11. The Role of the Class Teacher
+- Keep up to date with developments in the area of SEND and disseminate information to staff, the Senior Leadership Team and the Governing Body - Ensure staff have access to SEND training where necessary - Revise and update this policy yearly.

-- To identify, assess and, with appropriate support, provide for the educational needs of children in their care - To liaise with the child's parents/guardians regarding their specific ability and special educational needs - To review and provide evidence for cumulative records - To decide the teaching objectives, differentiated as appropriate - To share Individual targets with the child - To regularly assess the pupils' work and record progress - To try to ensure each area of the curriculum encourages pupils to develop skills, confidence and enjoyment in information processing, creative thinking, problem solving and communication. - To work in conjunction with the SENDCo
+12. The Role of the Class Teacher

-- To support and deploy TAs as appropriate. - Learner Profile / one page passport to summarise individual pupil needs, within the class, encapsulating how the individual is best supported.
+- To identify, assess and, with appropriate support, provide for the educational needs of children in their care - To liaise with the pupil's parents/carer regarding their specific ability and special educational needs - To review and provide evidence for cumulative records - To decide the teaching objectives, adapted as appropriate - To share Individual targets with the child, when possible. - To regularly assess the pupils' work and record progress - To try to ensure each area of the curriculum encourages pupils to develop skills, confidence and enjoyment in information processing, creative thinking, problem solving and communication. - To work in conjunction with the SENDCo - To support and deploy TAs as appropriate. - Collaborate on Learner Profiles / one page passport to summarise individual pupil needs, within the class, encapsulating how the individual is best supported.
 This can be used in the summer term as part of the handover process and should be current.
-Collaboration between TA's and SENDCo ensures that Learner Profiles are updated as necessary.
+Collaboration with external professionals, teachers, TA's and SENDCo ensures that Learner Profiles are updated as necessary.

-12. The Role of the Teaching Assistant
+13. The Role of the Teaching Assistant

-12.1 The Teaching Assistant (TA) plays a vital role in supporting children with SEND in the classroom.
+13.1 The Teaching Assistant (TA) plays a vital role in supporting children with SEND in the classroom.
 The class teacher and/ or SENDCo must ensure that TAs are kept up to date with Individual Targets and specific targets and strategies to be used.
 The TA may also be asked to contribute to the creation of new Individual Targets, as a collaborative process.
 In some cases, a Teaching Assistant may be asked to follow a specific programme with a pupil but in other cases support may entail observation of the pupil during support lessons and sensitive intervention to support the child who is not able to work independently or needs scaffolding.
+Interventions include training to support Lego Therapy and generalisation of Ot or SALt strategies, through observation.

-13. School-Home Partnership
+14 School-Home Partnership